Trump says he could do 'a lot more' on China trade: Fox

 “I don’t want to do it, but they have to come to the table.”

-However, Trump said the Chinese want to negotiate but he does not believe they are ready and he told them so.
+Trump said the Chinese want to negotiate but he does not believe they are ready and he told them so.
 He blamed previous U.S. presidents for allowing China to pursue unfair trade practices and said he had to tell Beijing, “It’s over.”

 “They lived too well for too long and, frankly, I guess they think the Americans are stupid people.
 Americans are not stupid people.
 We were led badly when it came to trade,” Trump told “Fox & Friends.”